turbulenz/webgl_benchmark/README.rst

 Benchmark Components
 ====================

-The benchmark is comprised two key components.
+The benchmark is comprised of two key components.

 - Polycraft.gl_ - An online benchmark hosted by Turbulenz for users to run the benchmark online.
 - webgl_benchmark_ - A repository of source code including tools to build and run the benchmark offline.

-The purpose of the benchmark is to compare performance of browsers and hardware by measuring the execution of content using WebGL and using the tools to measure the results.
+The purpose of the benchmark is to compare performance of browsers and hardware by measuring the execution of content using WebGL and using tools, such as graphing, to analyze the results.
 It is also to provide an online tool allowing users to understand their browser and hardware capabilities with respect to HTML5/WebGL games.
 Polycraft.gl is the 'online' benchmark.
 The source code in webgl_benchmark is the 'offline' benchmark.

 Offline
 -------